-The Guides are distributed all throughout the communities we serve: farmers markets, coffee shops, breweries, wineries, hotels, libraries, chambers of commerce, doctors’ offices, restaurants, retail stores, etc. We also distribute Guides at every event we attend.
+The Local Food Guide is distributed across Michigan at farmers markets, coffee shops, breweries, wineries, hotels, libraries, chambers of commerce, CVBs, doctors’ offices, restaurants, retail stores, and more.
+We also distribute Guides at all MDOT Welcome Centers and at every event we attend.

 How can I request Guides for my business?

 Everyone!
 Our searchable database is a great place for consumers to find local food, for businesses to connect to one another, and for anyone to find resources like recipes, stories and infographics.
 According to our Google analytics, 31% of our website visitors are from out-of-state, including places like Illinois, Oregon, Massachusetts, and California.
 61% come from within Michigan, and 31% are from Ann Arbor, Detroit, Lansing or Grand Rapids.

 Who looks at the newsletter?

 As of November 2020, we have over 8,000 newsletter subscribers from across Michigan.
 Our readers are mainly consumers and our food business partners

 The entire state of Michigan with regional representatives dedicated to serving the unique needs of each region.

 How does TLD make business decisions?